subvisual/subvisual.com/src/posts/2013-11-22-dependency-injection/index.md

 ---
+highlight: false
-path: /16-dependency-injection/
+path: 16-dependency-injection
-title: "Dependency Injection"
+title: Dependency Injection
+categories:
+  - engineering
 author: luis-zamith
 date: 2013-11-22
+intro: >
+  Imagine you have a class which gets XML data, parses it and then stores the parsed data on a database.
 tags:
   - development
-intro: >
-  Imagine you have a class which gets XML data, parses it and then stores the parsed data on a database.
 ---

 Imagine you have a class which gets XML data, parses it and then stores the